mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 The word **Trial** indicates that the Operator managing that environment is unlicensed.

-The word changes to **Expired** if the environment has existed for more than thirty days and the Operator is running in trial mode.
+When the Operator is running in trial mode, it will stop managing an environment thirty days after the environment was created and the word changes to **Expired**.
 In this case you will be unable to stop or start your app, or deploy an app to this environment.
 The only action you can take is to delete the environment.
-When the Operator is running in trial mode, it will stop managing an environment thirty days after the environment was created.

 The word **Licensed** shows that the Operator managing that environment is licensed.

 {{% alert type="info" %}}
 The Operator license is independent from a Mendix Runtime license.
-The Operator license allows to manage Mendix apps in your cluster, while the Mendix Runtime license (configured through a [Subscription Secret](#change-subscription-secret)) removes trial restrictions from a Mendix App itself.
+The Operator license allows you to manage Mendix apps in your cluster, while the Mendix Runtime license (configured through a [Subscription Secret](#change-subscription-secret)) removes trial restrictions from a Mendix App itself.

+You can get an Operator license from [Mendix Support](https://support.mendix.com), together with instructions on how to configure it.
 {{% /alert %}}

 #### 4.2.2 Add Environment